jaydorsey/specwrk/README.md

   Start one or more worker processes

 Options:
   --id=VALUE                        # The identifier for this worker.
-Default specwrk-worker(-COUNT_INDEX), default: "specwrk-worker"
+Overrides SPECWRK_ID.
+If none provided one in the format of specwrk-worker-8_RAND_CHARS-COUNT_INDEX will be used
   --count=VALUE, -c VALUE           # The number of worker processes you want to start, default: 1 --output=VALUE, -o VALUE          # Directory where worker output is stored.
 Overrides SPECWRK_OUT, default: ".specwrk/" --seed-waits=VALUE, -w VALUE      # Number of times the worker will wait for examples to be seeded to the server.
 1sec between attempts.
 Overrides SPECWRK_SEED_WAITS, default: "10"